corigne/dot-neovim/README.md

 1. Clone this repo directly into your neovim config directory (~/.config/nvim/ is typical):
   `git clone https://github.com/corigne/dot-neovim.git ~/.config/nvim`
-2. Run `nvim +PackerInstall` to install all associated plugins.
+2. Run neovim `nvim` to install all associated plugins on first-run.
-   You may recieve errors if you did not have any plugins installed, but this is okay.
-Acknowledge the errors and allow Packer to install the plugins.
-If everything works this may take some time.
-   If you already had plugins installed with Packer, you may be prompted to remove the plugin directories for those old plugins.
-   During the Packer install, you may also get an error about TSUpdate not being a valid command, this is also okay.
-Just keep going.
-3. Restart neovim ( Close neovim and run: `nvim` again ) and allow Treesitter to install the various things it needs to run.
-   **Note:** I include some common languages for TS, but you may want to modity the treesitter config in lua/settings/plugins.lua to add additional language compatibility, then restart with `nvim +TSUpdate`.
-4. Install any LSP's you might want to use with `:Mason`
+3. Install any LSP's you might want to use with `:Mason`

 ## Keybinds